-Below, we describe the SPHERE observing modes and summarize them for IRDIS and IFS observations in Table 775 and for ZIMPOL in Table 886.
+Below, we describe SPHERE observing modes and summarize them for IRDIS and IFS observations in Table 7 and for ZIMPOL in Table 8.
 A recommended choice of observing parameters is shown for some science cases.
-The feasibility of the project, the expected performance, and required telescope time should to be worked out by the proposer with the help of the ETCs, adding the observational overheads listed in Section 8.
+The feasibility of the project, the expected performance, and required telescope time should to be worked out by the proposer with the help of the ETC, adding the observational overheads listed in Section 8.

-7.1 Observing modes
+6.1 Observing modes

 NIR observations of young planetary mass companions around bright stars can be performed using IRDIS and IFS simultaneously.
 This mode is called IRDIFS.
 This is the nominal infrared mode of SPHERE, recommended for surveys, with the IFS covering the Y-J wavelength range, and IRDIS offering dual-band filters in and out of the methane spectral features in the H band (around 1.65 μ m).
+The broad-band H filter is also offered in this mode from period 97.
 IRDIFS offers a limited range of coronagraphs, and allows the user to choose between pupil and field tracking (pupil tracking is recommended for highest contrast performance).

-IRDIFS_EXT is similar to IRDIFS but provides IFS extended coverage up to the H band, while enabling (sub-optimal) dual-band observations in the K band with IRDIS.
+IRDIFS_EXT is similar to IRDIFS but extends IFS coverage to the Y-H range, while enabling (sub-optimal) dual narrow-band observations in the K band with IRDIS.
+The broad-band K filter is also offered in this mode from period 97.
 Thanks to a wider spectral range, IRDIFS_EXT improves the IFS detection capability at small inner working angles (inside ~0.2").
 This mode is recommended if additional spectral range is needed (e.g. characterization of known candidate companions).